ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/README.md

 shown below each form field as an example.

 ### CONTACT USERNAMES
-Should be the **user names** (you connect to the network, ecas or the proxy with your user name) of the persons in charge of the request.
+Should be the user names of the persons in charge of the request.
+This is the same user name used to connect to the network, ecas or the proxy.
 This is important as only these persons can view translation details in the web app.